kechinvv/LibSLPluginIJ/README.md

 supporting.
 It is very easy to use:

 - Install the plugin
+- Add your custom tools for project via "Configure LibSL tools..."
 - Enjoy LibSL support: highlighting, findUsages and other features

 More features in future releases.